Texas Southern vs. Arkansas-Pine Bluff Prediction, Game Preview: FCS Spring Football

 Why Arkansas-Pine Bluff Won

-The Golden Lions have promising talent for having a bit of a successful season.
+The Golden Lions have talent promising to be a bit of a successful season.

 The passing game gets Harry Ballard, a prolific receiver back in East Missouri, who caught 52 passes and scored ten times two years ago.
-Even with the loss of RB Tyler Porter, the running game should be fine which should be one of the better lines of SWAC.
+Even with the loss of RB Tyler Porter, the running game should be fine which should be one of SWAC’s better lines.

 The key, however, is a passing game with Skyler Perry to an experienced passerby who returns all of his top weapons around Ballard.
 Texas Southern Secondary should be stronger than it was two years ago, but it is barely recovering.